Managing Your Business

 For newer businesses without an established line of credit, using this business card helps you build up and prepare a more established line of credit for larger purchases down the road.

 You can keep your business credit card account open and in use for as long as you’d like.
-This is different from a LOC, where you have a draw point where you must stop taking money out eventually.
+This is different from a line of credit, where you have a draw point where you must stop taking money out eventually.

 Access Higher Credit Limits